awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 1. Verify that the controller is installed\.

    ```
-   kubectl get deployment -n kube-system aws-load-balancer-controller
+   $ kubectl get deployment -n kube-system aws-load-balancer-controller
    ```

-   The example output is as follows\.
+   An example output is as follows\.

    ```
    NAME                           READY   UP-TO-DATE   AVAILABLE   AGE